-Council will undertake community consultation in accordance with the Gateway determination.
+Council is undertaking community consultation in accordance with the revised Gateway determination.

-The planning proposal is not considered to be low impact and should be made publicly available for a minimum period of 28 days in accordance with section 5.5.2 of A Guide to Preparing LEPs (Department of Planning and Environment 2016).
+The revised planning proposal is not considered to be low impact and is being made publicly available for a period of 28 days in accordance with section 5.5.2 of A Guide to Preparing LEPs (Department of Planning and Environment 2016).

-The planning proposal is not a principal LEP and does not reclassify public land.
+The revised planning proposal is not a principal LEP and does not reclassify public land.

-Notification of the exhibited planning proposal will include:
+Notification of the revised planning proposal has included: